Back in the day, VW's were everywhere and finding a decent used one for sale was no

-Obviously the first thing you need to do is decide why you want a vintage VW
+Obviously the first thing you need to do is decide

 and what you're willing to spend to get it.
 If you want a drop-dead gorgeous